 Note/s: Enrolment in this unit may be subject to quota restrictions.
 Such restrictions will only apply to students taking this unit as an elective part of their program.
+Students must enrol at the Biological Science Registration Centre, Room G20, Biological Sciences Building.
+For further details, see Faculty timetable.

-Basic plant biology including cell structure, plant morphology and anatomy, water and sugar transport, seed structure and physiology, plant growth and development arborescence, leaves and photosynthesis, roots, microorganisms and nutrition, evolution of land plants and plant taxonomy.
+Basic plant biology including cell structure, plant morphology and anatomy, water and sugar transport, seed structure and physiology, plant growth and development arborescence, leaves and photosynthesis, roots, micro-organisms and nutrition, evolution of land plants and plant taxonomy.
 Practical work: plant anatomy and light microscopy; collection of numerical data and a statistical analysis, plant identification

+Vertebrate Zoology

-Vertebrate Zoology Staff Contact: Dr M. Augee U1 S1 HPW6
+Staff Contact: Dr M. Augee